Estimated reading time: 9 minutes

-Healthcare in Singapore rates among the best in the world, according to the latest World Population Review.
-Researchers gave Singapore a clean bill of health and ranked the country the sixth globally.
+According to the latest World Population Review, healthcare in Singapore rates among the best in the world.
+Researchers gave Singapore a clean bill of health and ranked the country sixth globally.

 However, expats need to understand how the system works and their eligibility for treatment if they become injured or unwell while living overseas.

 Singapore has a reputation for efficiency, and the medical sector is no different.

 Make sure to read this article looking at the difference between expat healthcare and the NHS.

 This guide explains how the healthcare system works in Singapore, the costs, and registering for public or private treatment.

 Medical professionals are highly trained and nearly always speak English, so it’s usually easy to find a doctor who speaks and understands the language well.

 Prescriptions and healthcare paperwork is also widely available in English.

 The big difference from the UK is you need to take out public or private insurance as neither scheme covers some treatments.

 Expats living in Singapore must have private cover to work.
 Non-residents who do not live in Singapore cannot use public healthcare.